yaron8/telemetry-infra/README.md

 **Pros:**
 - **True Microservices Architecture with Horizontal Scalability**: With a simple architectural change (moving ETL to Airflow), the Ingester service becomes fully horizontally scalable.
 Multiple Ingester instances can run independently without coordination, as the single ETL process in Airflow handles all data ingestion.
 This transforms the system into a true microservices architecture where the API layer scales seamlessly.
 - **Single ETL Process**: Airflow ensures only one ETL job runs at a time (per schedule), eliminating the need for coordination or deduplication logic between multiple service instances.
 - **Separation of Concerns**: Data ingestion (write path) and data serving (read path) are completely decoupled, improving maintainability and fault isolation.
 Changes to ETL logic don't require redeploying API servers.
+This decoupling ensures loosely coupled components that can evolve independently.
 - **Simplified Ingester Design**: The Ingester service becomes stateless and simpler, focusing solely on serving API requests without background thread management.
 - **Independent Resource Management**: ETL and API serving can be scaled independently based on their respective load patterns.
 For example, scale API servers during peak query times without affecting ETL resources.